senier/cobrafuzz/README.md

+This is a fork of [pythonfuzz](https://gitlab.com/gitlab-org/security-products/analyzers/fuzzers/pythonfuzz).

-# pythonfuzz: coverage-guided fuzz testing for python
+# cobrafuzz: coverage-guided fuzz testing for python

-PythonFuzz is coverage-guided [fuzzer](https://developer.mozilla.org/en-US/docs/Glossary/Fuzzing) for testing python packages.
+CobraFuzz is coverage-guided [fuzzer](https://developer.mozilla.org/en-US/docs/Glossary/Fuzzing) for testing python packages.

 Fuzzing for safe languages like python is a powerful strategy for finding bugs like unhandled exceptions, logic bugs, security bugs that arise from both logic bugs and Denial-of-Service caused by hangs and excessive memory usage.